miguelpragier/handy/README.md

 // DateTimeAsString formats time.Time variables as strings, considering the format directive func DateTimeAsString(dt time.Time, format string) string {}

-// CheckDatef validates a date using the given format func CheckDatef(format, dateTime string) bool {}
+// CheckDate validates a date using the given format func CheckDate(format, dateTime string) bool {

 // CheckDate returns true if given sequence is a valid date in format yyyymmdd
 // The function removes non-digit characteres like "yyyy/mm/dd" or "yyyy-mm-dd", filtering to "yyyymmdd"